brendaespinosaa/n8n-intelligent-data-monitoring/documentation/architecture.md

 5. Data Storage (Historical Data)
 6. BI & Analytics Integration

-This architecture provides a reliable foundation for intelligent monitoring, alerting, and data-driven decision-making.
+This architecture provides a scalable and maintainable foundation for intelligent data monitoring.